in

 7. Mix the ingredients gently, and salt to taste.

-Peppers.
-Peppers are the pivotal ingredient in fresh salsa.
+Peppers are a pivotal ingredient in fresh salsa.
 Choose chilies for their heat or choose sweet peppers for their earthy richness or combine the two for a blend of flavors.

 Jalapeño and Serrano are two common hot pepper choices for fresh salsa.
-De-seed and mince hot peppers before adding to salsa; both Jalapeño and Serrano would be considered hot by most.
 Other chilies for salsa are Poblano and Anaheim peppers: Poblano is considered slightly hot by most pepper lovers, and Anaheim is considered the mildest of the hot peppers.

 Sweet bell peppers can be used in salsa for those who are heat adverse.
 Green, red, and yellow bell peppers add color and crunch to salsa.
 Cubanelle is another good choice–a tapered yellow or red pepper that is thick, meaty, and more flavorful than the bell pepper.